Grant Schemes for Research Students

 The timing of these visits would ideally coincide with some of the compulsory postgraduate seminars held during the year.
 The scheme will operate by reimbursing students for travel and accommodation costs.
 Students must provide a budget outlining expenses.
 Costs must be minimised e.g. early registration, discounted fares, moderate accommodation.
 Original receipts will need to be retained and submitted for reimbursement.

 * Students must be enrolled in a PhD or MPhil degree in the SPH with the Lismore or Broken Hill Campus..

 * Applicants must be based outside of the Greater Sydney area (including Wollongong, Blue Mountains and Newcastle).

 * Applicants must have a letter from their supervisor supporting their application.

 * Applicants must declare what other forms of support they have access to (eg other grant schemes, research grant funding or scholarships) and applications will be ranked on a needs basis.

-* Any funds awarded through this scheme must be spent and claimed by December 2010.
+* Any funds awarded through this scheme must be spent and claimed by December of each year.

 * Applicants may only make one application to this scheme per year.

 * Students must provide a budget outlining expenses.
 Costs must be minimised e.g. early registration, discounted fares, moderate accommodation.